-By definition, web application scanner is an automated vulnerability assessment solution that crawls a website (either automatically or has been trained) looking for vulnerabilities within web apps.
+By definition, a web application scanner is an automated vulnerability assessment solution that crawls a website (either automatically or has been trained) looking for vulnerabilities within web apps.
 The solution analyzes all web pages and files that it finds, and builds a structure of the entire website.
 The scanner then performs automated checks against security vulnerabilities by launching a series of common web attacks and analyzes the results for vulnerabilities.

 Considering the overall process, and complexity of modern web applications, here are a few important features to consider:

 - The ability to crawl a website regardless of technology and analyze the results.